starsseed/memetoken/README.md

 19. Quantity decimal place:
 33. CoinMarketCap query link:
 34. CoinGecko query link:
 35. Any special needs/requests, and the content of the needs:  Token2049 Singapore - contest and giveaway.
+Assuming we will hit the price $0.0001 in september, we give away 1 million BOXBOX token for each member who has 1. min 1,000,000 BOXBOX token for 90 days .
+2. wearing Yellow color shirt 3. with Singapore F1 grand stand ticket.